adam2am/anti-mouse/less-motion/#features.md

 # Completed already
         #1m #3w #чт #2025 / #2025_01_16 #winter
++ now when I do caps > caps+JKL > caps again, it would not turn on shifted mode in a 3rd step, I have to again press caps for that
+        - (1st step, dummy shifted mode without pressing else) Caps + CapsUp
+        > (2nd step, navigation) Caps + JKL + CapsUp
+        > (3rd step) Caps + CapsUp
+        and on a third step its not sending a shifted key

++ also, when i want to go back to my powered mode (naVigation) and doing caps+JKL, it would for some reason take me extra click to get the movement,
+        >> now instantelly creating a movement based on a shortcut

 + after tooltip dissapears (1sec) -> nextShiftedKey mode now also dissapear

 + ; is now turning into : in shifted mode (forgot to include previously)